How to Write a Romance Novel: A Step-by-Step Guide for Aspiring Authors

 Strong romance novels are driven by the characters, not plot mechanics.
 Readers fall in love with people before they fall in love with pairings.

-Each lead should enter the story with a clear emotional wound or limiting belief—something that makes love difficult or risky.
-These internal barriers give the romance depth.
+Each romantic lead should enter the story with a clear emotional wound or limiting belief; one that makes love difficult or risky for them.
+These internal barriers are what give the romance depth.
 Without them, conflict feels artificial, and resolution feels shallow.

-The following matrix reviews common emotional stances for romance leads at the beginning of their story.
+At the beginning of their story, romance leads typically have one of a few common stances on romance.
 These stances affect how they love, problems they will run into, and how they form relationships.

 One useful way to think about romantic leads is through contrasting emotional orientations, rather than personality types or tropes.
 These emotional orientations will carry significant weight when crafting conflict, and over time, will reveal what your leads love about each other.